mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

     MkDocs will attempt to determine the title of a document in the following ways, in order:

-    1. A title defined in the [pages] configuration setting for a document.
+    1. A title defined in the [nav] configuration setting for a document.
     2. A title defined in the `title` meta-data key of a document.
     3. A level 1 Markdown header on the first line of the document body.
     4. The filename of a document.